-- P2, P3 pumps

-- R2, R3 flowmeters

-- $S_a, S_b$ sampling bags

-- S2, S3 probes

-- temperature gauge

-- V2, V3 valves

-- To HFID; special sampling line when HFID is used.
+- a To HFID; special sampling line when HFID is used.

-- To atmosphere.
+- b To atmosphere.

-- С To exhaust pump.
+- c To exhaust pump.

-- To analysing system.
+- d To analysing system.

-Figure C.2 - Schematic diagram for the representative open type CVS system with PDP
+Figure C.2 - A schematic diagram for the representative open type CVS system with PDP

 C.2 Principle of leakage check procedure by the fuel consumption measurement